Enhance Operational Framework

 Efforts to improve the effectiveness of the Board of Directors

-We regularly review the composition and operations of the Board of Directors and assess its effectiveness.
+We regularly review the composition and operations of the Board of Directors and annually assess its effectiveness.
 By addressing issues identified from the results of the assessment, we strive to continuously strengthen the functions and improve the effectiveness of the Board.
-For the fiscal 2022 Board of Directors effectiveness assessment, we sent a questionnaire to all directors (9) and all auditors (4), and interviews were conducted with one director and all auditors.
+For the fiscal 2023 Board of Directors effectiveness assessment, we sent a questionnaire to all directors (10) and all auditors (4), and interviews were conducted with one representative director and five outside directors.
 To ensure the objectivity and independence of the evaluation, we obtain the assistance of an external evaluation organization at key points in the assessment process.

 Corporate Governance